 When you think of paid advertising, this option is probably one of the best once off thing you can do for your brand.
-It must be done well of course and not cheaply, but the result is: you are a moving sign board that sells when you are stuck in traffic, parked your car at the mall or going on holiday.
+It must be done well of course and not cheaply, but the result is: you are a moving signboard that sells when you are stuck in traffic, park your car at the mall or going on holiday.
 Every time you are on the road you are advertising.
 Try adding social media to your car like “Follow us on Facebook” and you will be sure to see heads turn.

 2. Brand All Materials